Yoko Ono PAINTING TO SHAKE HANDS

-PAINTING TO SHAKE HANDS, has been created exclusively for s[edition], and filmed for the first time for the 2012 exhibition TO THE LIGHT at the Serpentine Gallery in London.
+PAINTING TO SHAKE HANDS, has been created exclusively for Sedition and was originally filmed for the 2012 exhibition INTO THE LIGHT at the Serpentine Gallery in London.

 The work references a specific instruction from her book Grapefruit, published in 1964, where the artist produced a series of ‘event scores’, which an individual might or might not enact.